scornejob/gpuvmem/README.md

 # GPUVMEM

-# Libraries
+# Installation

+1. Download or clone gpuvmem.

-To compile GPUVMEM you need:
+2. To compile GPUVMEM you will need:

 - casacore (https://github.com/casacore/casacore, please make sure you have installed the github version, Ubuntu package doesn't work well since doesn't have the `put()` function).
 Additionally, if you are using the last version of casacore, please compile using the flag NEWCASA=1.
-- CUDA
+- CUDA >= 9
 - OpenMP

 # Compiling